DavidO-ERG/Public/ERGO/Mininig_Calculator/README.md

 Step 1) In Powershell/Terminal, run "py Ergo-Mining-Calculator_GUI.py" in the same folder as the image.

 Step 2) Enjoy... or not...
 Profitability is the metric :)

+Step 3) Check the last video in doubt